Ben-Spencer/DataStructures/Data-Structures.md

 <ul><li>Data structures optimze data access and modification by efficiently organizing, managing, and storing data.</li></ul>
 <h2>Why Learn Data Structures?</h2>
 <ul>
 	<li>To improve the computational complexity of algorithms.
 Computational complexity is the amount of time and space required to execute an algorithm.
-By improving the computational complexity, data structures can yield faster runtimes and less memory usage for users.</li>
+By improving the computational complexity, data structures can yield faster runtime and less memory usage for users.</li>
 	<li>They are the main topic of technical interviews for large software companies.</li>
 </ul>
 <h2>Types of Data Structures</h2>